fooltowise/NeroNotes/Nero's Notes/Overhaul of a CFM Engine.md

 It works pretty well.
 There are plenty of examples of MRO suppliers, either shops or component repair suppliers, who make a good living out of providing a repair service, using the officially approved manuals and procedures.
 Safran and GE do well out of it, too, and everyone seems to be happy.

-### But effectively, the OEMs are taking back ownership of the intellectual property, in a way?
+### But effectively, the OEMs are taking back ownership of the [[intellectual property]], in a way?

 Yes; absolutely.
 It’s key.
-They own the intellectual property and, therefore, they control who can do MRO activity and at what price.
+They own the [[intellectual property]] and, therefore, they control who can do MRO activity and at what price.

 ### Potentially, that’s going to reduce the addressable market for PMA then, as well, I assume?